anushadatar/game-of-comparch/docs/Mathematical-Representations.md

 * *Conceptual Models for Studying Patterns* : The emergent behaviors of cellular automata are of deep interest to philosophers and physicists alike.

 ## Rules and Functions
 In general, the local transition function maps an lattice of cells with certain states at some timestep to a new set of cells with certain states based on the function specified by the rule and the existing states of the cells in the neighborhood of the cell under study.
 These functions generally take the form of conditional and logical expressions that can be implemented programmatically based on the state-based model of the automaton.
 For the one-dimensional case, a common framework is to define rules as a binary encoding of some decimal value, where 1 corresponds to a black square and 0 corresponds to a white square.
 For example, rule 90 would encode to 01011010, or this image:
 ![Rule 90](http://mathworld.wolfram.com/images/eps-gif/ElementaryCARule090_1000.gif)

-In two dimensions, the rules are more complicated to represent with straightforward encoding and expressions are require multiple conditional expressions to account for the many possible cases.
+In two dimensions, the rules are more complicated to represent with straightforward encoding and expressions require multiple conditionals to account for the many possible cases.

 ## Turing Machines
 *Turing machines* are computational frameworks capable of executing some program on some input value. *Universal turing machines* are systems capable of simulating any arbitrary Turing machine for some program and input - such a framework is *Turing complete*.
 Generally speaking, Class 4 cellular automata are Turing complete, so they can be used to simulate any computational framework.